-Figure 5-29 More Settings
+Figure 5-30 More Settings

-- 3) Check the checkbox of Redundant Record.
+- 3) Check Redundant Record.

 - 4) Click OK to save the settings.

 - 5) If the encoding parameters can also be used to other channels, click Copy and choose the channel you want to apply the settings.